-A simple, cozy vegetarian dish with creamy, buttery polenta topped with balsamic and herb-roasted vegetables.
+A simple, cozy vegetarian dish with creamy, buttery polenta topped with ratatouille-style balsamic and herb-roasted vegetables.

 Do you ever notice that your appetite changes right along with the seasons?

 A bowl of creamy, warming parmesan polenta is very craveable whenever that fall feeling hits.

 You know when those last days of summer just seem different, starting with the first step outside in the morning.

 Maybe there’s a chill in the air that wasn’t there the day before, or the leaves on familiar trees have an edge of gold or crimson.

 Whatever triggers that transition — even if it has nothing to do with the weather — when cozy comfort food is called for, you can count on polenta to satisfy.

 It’s basically like the most delicious bowl of porridge you can eat for dinner.